thelenlucas/obsidian-sync/Second Brain/Rust/Rust Strings.md

 }
 ```

 Would throw a compile-time error, as `s` is no longer valid, having its assosiated heap space freed at the end of `take_owner()`.
-This can be avoided by having a [[Function]] process and then return a value, but it's easier to use Rust's [[Borrow]] system instead.
+This can be avoided by having a [[Computer Science Theory/Function]] process and then return a value, but it's easier to use Rust's [[Borrow]] system instead.